Service-as-Software: 8 SaaS Categories AI Agents Replace

 - Reliability passed the threshold.
 Anthropic, OpenAI, and Google reasoning models now solve domain-specific tasks at 90%+ accuracy with proper scaffolding — the bar enterprises require to retire human-in-the-loop QA.

 - Agent commerce protocols arrived.
-Cloudflare and Stripe's agent payments protocol and Visa's Intelligent Commerce launched May 2026, giving agents authenticated identity and the ability to transact without a human session.
+Cloudflare and Stripe's agent payments protocol and Visa's Intelligent Commerce launched, giving agents authenticated identity and the ability to transact without a human session.

 - Buyers ran out of patience for SaaS sprawl.
 Average enterprises now run 106 SaaS apps with only 49% license utilization, per Gartner.
 A service-as-software vendor that replaces 4 SaaS tools with one outcome contract is an easy budget conversation.

-That trifecta is why $4.6B flowed into agentic startups in Q1 2026 alone, more than the total in 2024.
+That trifecta is why billions flowed into agentic startups in early 2026.
 Below are the categories absorbing that capital — and pulling SaaS revenue with it.

 1. Customer Support: Sierra, Decagon, Intercom Fin